Vandenberg Artificial Reef 10-Year Celebration

 The ship first saw duty as a U.S. Army troop transport named the Gen. Harry Taylor.
 It became the Gen. Hoyt S. Vandenberg in 1963 and tracked the U.S. space program's launches off Cape Canaveral.
 It also served in the Pacific monitoring U.S. defense missile test launches and eavesdropped on Russian missile launches during the Cold War.
 Port Canaveral, Fla., was the Vandenberg's last active duty homeport beginning in 1976.

 The Vandenberg was formally retired in 1983 and was transferred to the James River Naval Reserve Fleet.
 But, according to Patrick J. Utecht, who managed the ship's electronic systems, a team of six technicians would visit Vandenberg every six months to power up all shipboard electronics and make any necessary repairs.
 Despite the state of readiness, the ship was never used again and in 1993 was formally struck from the naval register and transferred to the U.S. Maritime Administration.

 The ship received its most public exposure when cast as a Russian science ship in "Virus," a 1999 motion picture starring Jamie Lee Curtis, William Baldwin and Donald Sutherland.

-Approximately $8.6 million with funding coming from the Monroe County, Fla.; the Florida Governor's Office of Tourism, Trade and Economic Development; City of Key West; U.S. Maritime Administration; the Florida Legislature; Florida Fish and Wildlife Conservation Commission; Florida Keys & Key West tourism council, and the National Oceanic and Atmospheric Administration as well as industry and private donations.
-Banks providing loans include First State Bank of the Florida Keys, BB&T and Orion.
+Approximately $8.6 million with funding coming from the Monroe County, Fla.; the Florida Governor’s Office of Tourism, Trade and Economic Development; City of Key West; U.S. Maritime Administration; the Florida Legislature; Florida Fish and Wildlife Conservation Commission; Florida Keys & Key West tourism council, and the National Oceanic and Atmospheric Administration as well as industry and private donations.
+Banks that provided loans included First State Bank of the Florida Keys, BB&T and Orion.